-- Make sure you have an internet speed of at least 3.6 Mbps per user (Test your speed at Fast.com) This is, generally, the single most important factor in having a smooth experience while viewing our videos.
+- Make sure you have an internet speed of at least 3.6 Mbps per user.
+This is generally the single most important factor in having a smooth experience while viewing our videos.
+(Test your speed at Fast.com.)

-- Try the videos in a different browser, because the browsers can perform very differently
+- Try the videos in a different browser, because browsers can perform very differently.

 We use a content delivery network (CDN) to deliver our content anywhere in the world with speed and efficiency.
 Due to the way it is set up, it is uncommon for any slowness to be caused by too much demand on the servers.